Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

+We then study the splitting of $v_1$ as a function of charge difference between group pairs ($\Delta q$), which should be sensitive to EM effects, as well as strangeness difference ($\Delta S$).
+Of course, $\Delta S$ is not independent of $\Delta q$.
+With these seven particle species, there are five independent combinations \cite{Sheikh:2022gbf}.
+The identical quark combination case is $\Delta v_{1} (\Delta q=0,\, \Delta S=0) = \{v_1[\pbar] + v_1[\ph]\} - \{v_1[\km] + v_1[\al]\}$.
+The other four independent cases involve nonidentical quark combinations and are listed in Table~\ref{tab:delq_dels} (Appendix~\ref{a1}).

-This Letter reports the first measurements of $v_1(y)$ for $\Xi$ and $\Omega$ in $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV Au+Au by STAR at RHIC.
-The main text reports results for 10-40\% centrality, where $v_1$ is the strongest, while 40-80\% centrality is covered in the supplemental material.
-We investigate $v_1$ splitting between various quark and antiquark combinations versus $\Delta q$ and $\Delta S$.
+This Letter outlines the measurements of $v_1(y)$ for $\Xi$ and $\Omega$ in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}} = 27$ and $200$ GeV, now a feasible measurement by STAR at RHIC.
+We analyse minimum-bias trigger data for Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV.
+Results for 10-40\% centrality are reported, where $v_1$ is the strongest, while 40-80\% centrality is covered in the supplemental material.
+We investigate the $v_1$ splitting between various quark and antiquark combinations versus $\Delta q$ and $\Delta S$.